 These days, the average shopper looking to save money and the hipster looking for special clothing and retro items now frequent the local Goodwill.

-How to Save More Money When Thrift Shopping
+How to Save More Money When Thrift Store Shopping

 6. Donate and Get a Coupon